Austin Urology Specialty Other Services

 Men with post-vasectomy pain syndrome, or testicular pain of unknown cause, who respond to a spermatic cord block (numbing injection) in the clinic, are considered good candidates to consider microsurgical spermatic cord denervation.
 It is believed that nerve fibers running along the spermatic cord (the cord which also contains the vas deferens and blood vessels to and from the testicle) can be triggered to cause this pain.
 Anatomic studies have shown the nerves that cause such pain actually undergo a micoanatomic structural change, which is known as wallerian degeneration.
 This process is primarily identified in 3 specific areas that are rich in these nerve branches.
 In men without a structural abnormality and testicular pain that does not respond to conservative therapy, surgical therapy can be considered.
 For men in this position who respond to a nerve block in the clinic, approximately 70% will have complete resolution of pain long term, with a specialized minimally invasive microsurgical denervation of the spermatic cord, and another 15% have improvement in pain.
 Dr. Kavoussi has published a study showing that a targeted approach to microsurgical spermatic cord denervation results in equivalent pain improvement and response rates and faster operative times, keeping patients under anesthesia for shorter periods, and less risk to important anatomic structures running through the spermatic cord.
 To read his study, click here.

-Dr. Kavoussi is one of a handful of surgeons who performs microsurgical spermatic cord denervation regularly.
-As a renowned expert in the procedure, he has been a faculty lecturer teaching the post-graduate course on surgical treatment of chronic testicular pain multiple times at the American Urological Association annual meeting.
+Dr. Kavoussi and Dr. Machen are two of a handful of surgeons who performs microsurgical spermatic cord denervation regularly.
+As a renowned expert in the procedure, Dr. Kavoussi has been a faculty lecturer teaching the post-graduate course on surgical treatment of chronic testicular pain multiple times at the American Urological Association annual meeting.
 He has also authored scientific journal articles on chronic testicular pain (https://www.ncbi.nlm.nih.gov/pubmed/23645410, http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3649595/, https://www.ncbi.nlm.nih.gov/pubmed/21529899).

 He has also written textbook chapters on such topics in reputable urologic textbooks including Campbell’s Textbook of Urology and Practical Urology: Essential Principles and Practice.

-Dr. Kavoussi is an expert at microsurgery which he implements in all of the above procedures and performs them in a manner that is minimally invasive with minimal recovery after these outpatient day surgeries.
+Dr. Kavoussi and Dr. Machen are experts at microsurgery which they implement in all of the above procedures and perform them in a manner that is minimally invasive with minimal recovery after these outpatient day surgeries.